Here’s why you don’t have internet but all the router lights are green and how to fix it:

 The best way to solve this problem is to isolate the source of the issue on your network and then apply a fix.

-So if you want to learn all about how to fix your internet, although your router lights are all green, then you’re in the right place.
+So if you want to learn all about how to fix no internet issue when all router lights are green, then this article is for you.

 Let’s get started!